vhh-project/vhh_archaivist_headless/vespa-api/README.md

     - .. something broke during runtime in the baseline container ([restart](../README.md#troubleshooting) could do the trick)
     - .. the request was sent before all containers were up and running (docker container status: healthy)

+`504 Timeout`
+Could potentially happen, if the batch delete for reimporting files times out, but is highly unlikely

 `507 Insufficient Storage`
 - Vespa index is blocking feed operation due to high disk load (see [services.xml](../baseline_vespa_app/src/main/application/services.xml) to configure max disk limits)